-Over time, I added to my life experiences the ones as a schoolgirl and then as a student.
+Over time, the experience of life was accompanied by that of a schoolgirl and then a student.
 Rome was therefore filled with statues, fountains, temples and churches.
-Each place told a story, stories of more or less famous people, artists, scientists, architects, dictators: how much history told and perceived everywhere!
+Each place told a story, stories of more or less famous people, artists, scientists, architects, dictators: how much story told and perceived everywhere!

-The ancient and modern world coexisted in everyday life in an extraordinary experience.
-Going around the city there was always the opportunity to help a tourist who, with a map in his hand, asked for information.
-To give advice to those who got lost made me happy and satisfied.
+The ancient and modern world coexisted in daily life in an extraordinary experience, touring in my city never lacked the opportunity to offer help to a tourist who, with a map in hand, asked for information.
+Giving advice to those who got lost made me happy and satisfied.

 Getting lost in Rome is still the best advice I can give to anyone who really wants to understand this beautiful and controversial place.

-The increasingly specific studies in the history of art, together with a special interest for foreign languages, led me (still very young) to work as a tour guide to pay my studies.
-Rome, the passion for archaeological research and finally private life complete my professional growth towards an activity, the tour guide, which encompasses all these aspects and which still today stimulates the desire to share the pleasure of walking through history.
+The increasingly specific studies in the history of art and the curiosity for foreign languages soon led me to carry out guided tour services at a very young age to finance my studies.
+Rome, the passion for archaeological research and finally private life, complete my professional growth towards an activity, the tour guide, which encompasses all these aspects and which still today stimulates the desire to share the pleasure of walking through history.

 In some ways I feel privileged, so much luck must be shared!

-A whole city where the signs of aging are evident, which have gradually changed its appearance by enlarging it, improving it or simply adapting it to new needs.
+An entire city where the signs of time are evident, which have progressively changed its appearance by expanding it, improving it or simply adapting it to new needs.
 This place is also part of my growth.
-In summer, we went to see the theatrical performances at the ancient Roman Theater of Ostia Antica.
+In summer, theatrical performances were seen in the ancient Roman theater of Ostia Antica.

-The “Borgo”, in perfect state of conservation, offers the opportunity to live an incredible experience: time seems to have stopped waiting for a mass in the beautiful basilica of S. Aurea or a visit to the castle.
+An area embellished by a Renaissance village that was the object of the attention of an important pope like Julius II, who in the middle of the Renaissance built an imposing fortress right here to control the River Tiber.
+The Borgo, in perfect condition, offers the opportunity to live an experience where time seems to have stopped waiting for a mass in the beautiful basilica of S. Aurea or for a visit to the castle.

-The tour itself is every time a different experience, whether with large school groups or with adults, as well as private ones, what remains fascinating for me is communication.
-I like thinking about “words” as a very powerful toll to reach someone who has different experience and culture.
+The tour itself is a different experience every time, whether with large school or corporate groups with adults, as well as private ones, what remains fascinating for me is communication: communicating, telling, the word as a means to reach someone who has different experience and culture.